If you love spices, then you must be familiar with turmeric.

 Turmeric helps regulate blood sugar levels in numerous ways.

 Secondly, since turmeric is effective in counteracting inflammation, diabetes is addressed at the onset.
-In a 2014 experiment conducted with patients suffering from Type 2 Diabetes, it showed that curcuminoids have anti-diabetic effects.
-Supplementation showed positive changes in terms of glucose levels, free fatty acids and C-reactive protein.
-It even increased the activity of serum superoxide dismutase (SOD) which lowers oxidative stress associated with diabetes, cancer, obesity and cardiovascular diseases.
+A 2014 experiment conducted with patients suffering from Type 2 Diabetes, showed that curcuminoids have anti-diabetic effects.
+Supplementation showed positive changes in terms of glucose levels, free fatty acids, and C-reactive protein.
+It even increased the activity of serum superoxide dismutase (SOD) which lowers oxidative stress associated with diabetes, cancer, obesity, and cardiovascular diseases.
 A separate experiment led to a similar conclusion that curcumin has antihyperglycemic and insulin sensitizer effects.

-For those who are still at the brink of developing diabetes, turmeric also brings great news as it can help stop the aggravation of the condition.
-A study involving subjects with pre-diabetes showed that none of the people who received regular supplementation of curcumin for 9 months developed diabetes while the control group didn’t show favourable results.
+For those who are still on the brink of developing diabetes, turmeric also brings great news as it can help stop the aggravation of the condition.
+A study involving subjects with pre-diabetes showed that none of the people who received regular supplementation of curcumin for 9 months developed diabetes while the control group didn’t show favorable results.